mohan-chinnappan-n/CI-with-Jenkins/README.md

-## Explains how to integration Jenkins for Continuous Integration for Salesforce Development and Deployment
+## How to use Jenkins for Continuous Integration for Salesforce Development and Deployment

 ### Demo : Screenshots

 #### Jenkins Setting ANT home
 ![alt tag](https://github.com/mohan-chinnappan-n/CI-with-Jenkins/blob/master/demos/setting-ant-home.png)